Ismail821/uvm_verification_ahb_apb_bridge/README.md

 # Verification of AHB to APB Brdige with UVM
+Co Authored by ShotoTodorokiJr

-UVM Verification enviroinment for AHB to APB bridge.\n Supports upto 8 APB slave Devices.
+UVM Verification enviroinment for AHB to APB bridge.
+Supports upto 8 APB slave Devices.

+Documentation still under progress.

 Tools used:
 Cadence Xcelium